Tylecodon opelii van Jaarsv. & S.A.Hammer

 This species is endemic to fields of broken quartz in northern Knersvlakte in the Western Cape Province of South Africa.

-Tylecodon opelii is a dwarf geophyte with pale grey-brown, somewhat flaking tuber and a fleshy, usually solitary (rarely up to 3) dark green to nearly black, almost glabrous leaves with just a few fine hairs.
+Tylecodon opelii is a dwarf geophyte with pale grey-brown, somewhat flaking tuber and usually solitary (rarely up to 3) dark green to nearly black, almost glabrous leaves with just a few fine hairs.
 The tuber is oblong, up to 1.4 inches (3.5 cm) long, and up to 1.6 inches (1.5 cm) in diameter.
-Leaves are fleshy, marble- to club-shaped, up to 0.6 inches (1.5 cm) long with a diameter sometimes equal to the height, with both surfaces slightly shining.
+Leaves are thick, fleshy, marble- to club-shaped, up to 0.6 inches (1.5 cm) long, nearly equal in diameter, with both surfaces slightly shining.
 The lower surface of the leaves is flushed beet red.
 Flowers are cylindrical to slightly funnel-shaped, marron green, up to 0.6 inches (1.5 cm) long, and appear in summer when the plant sheds its leaves.

 The specific epithet "opelii (oh-PEL-ee-eye)" honors Dr. Matt Opel, a botanist from UConn who discovered this species.